 \end{lemma}

-Proof of Lemma \ref{cone}. \\ \\ Suppose not.
-Then there exists a sequence of pseudo-effective divisor classes $[E_n]$ such that $|[E_n]|=1$ pour tout $n$ et $E_n\cdot H \rightarrow 0$.
-Passing to a convergent subsequence we may assume that in the Neron Severi space $[E_n]$ converges to a non-zero pseudo effective cohomology class $[E]$ such that $H\cdot E =0$ but this is impossible.
-This completes the proof of Lemma \ref{cone}. \\ \\ This lemma enables us to give a numerical criterion for convergence of the sequence $[D_m/m]$. \begin{lemma} Let ${\bf B}$ be an approximable algebra over $\mathbb{C}$, , let $X({\bf B})$ be the associated variety and consider the divisors $D_m/m$ defined above, converging to an infinite Weil divisor $D({\bf B})$.
-Let $NS(X)$ be the Neron Severi space of $X$.
-Let $H$ be an ample divisor on $X$. \\ \\ The sequence $[Dm/m]$ converges in $NS(X)$ if and only if the numerical sequence $(D_m\cdot H)/m$ converges. \end{lemma}
+\begin{proof} Suppose not.
+Then there exists a sequence of pseudo-effective divisor classes $[E_n]$ such that $|[E_n]|=1$ for all $n$ and $E_n\cdot H^{d-1} \rightarrow 0$.
+Passing to a convergent subsequence, we may assume that in the N\'eron--Severi space, $[E_n]$ converges to a non-zero pseudo-effective cohomology class $[E]$ such that $H^{d-1}\cdot E =0$, but this is impossible.
+This completes the proof of Lemma \ref{cone}. \end{proof}